Part 3: The Single Most Important KM “Sale” You Can Make

 The single most important “KM sale” you can make is to your senior leaders.
 In my first two posts on this topic, I asserted that in my experience, if you get them on board, everything else will be much easier.
 If you can’t: try, try, and try again.
 Valuable tools for getting leaders’ sponsorship and support include telling stories, making the business case, and selling the benefits.
-Please read on to learn about selling the benefits, drawn from my new book Proven Practices for Promoting a Knowledge Management Program.

 A few tips for selling the benefits of knowledge management

 With any change initiative, all stakeholders want to know what’s in it for them; implementing a knowledge management program is no different.
 To help leaders understand the benefits for them personally, and for the organization overall, answer the following questions.

 - Why should we implement a KM program?
 Articulate your vision.

 - What exactly are the benefits?
 Develop a list of benefits (see the list below) and tie these to your organizational goals.